 Notably, after the end of the game, when she's talking to you and saying she's watching, it zooms out to a satellite in space.
 I took this to mean that she uses that to watch everything.
 But it doesn't necessarily imply how she talks to you.

 I thought that looked like a communications satelite.
-IF they bombarded the vault with the satalite itself, it would be destroyed and they'd be unable to watch the vault.
-If it was a comms sattelite then it wouldn't have weapons.
-So what else to do other than let people know where the trouble is.
-People who would do something about it.
+IF they bombarded the vault with the satellite itself, it would be destroyed and they'd be unable to watch the vault.
+If it was a comms satellite, then it wouldn't have weapons.
+So what else to do other than let people know where the trouble is — people who would do something about it.